dhanishgajjar/vscode-icons/README.md

 A fun little project for custom Microsoft® Visual Code Icons.
 All rights reserved to their respective owners of the themes I am using whether it is Marvel, DC or simple editor themes.

+## How to Install

+**Mac OS:** Copy the `.icns` file you'd like to use.
+Find VS Code in your Applications folder, right click the icon and select `Get Info`.
+Click the icon in the top right corner so that a blue highlight appears around it. `⌘ + V` to past the new icon in.
+It may take a few restarts of VS Code for the icon to take.

 ### [Xcode](https://developer.apple.com) by @apple

 ![Cobalt 2](./images/xcode.png)